 Reflexology involves applying pressure or strokes on specific points and areas of the feet to relieve tension or pain in other parts of the body.
 This is hypothesized to stimulate nerve endings that release endorphins and monoamines that control pain.

-The central idea of this method is “mind over Matter”.
+The central idea of this method is “Mind over Matter”.
 You can begin by observing parts of your body that are tensed or in pain and start to let go of those tensions mentally.
 Visualizing that your body is free from pain and tension can help it relax.

 Rhythmic breathing helps maximise the oxygen available to you and your baby.
 The breathing techniques prevent panic responses and the resulting stress and muscular tension that would burn you out quickly.
 It is important to conserve your energy to make it through the labour without complications.
 The breathing exercises go a long way in helping you stay energized.

-Best Breathing Patterns for Labor
+Best Breathing Patterns for Labour

 When you notice your normal breathing pattern, you observe that it is rhythmic.
 The breath in and breath out, last the same duration of time and feel natural.
 During labour, it’s best to try and maintain this breathing pattern.
 When under stress, increase the duration of the exhaling for relaxation.